chneau/dotfiles/.stuff/README.md

 # to /etc/rc.local
 ```

-- [ ] TODO: create an Ansible playbook to automatise this + get the client.ovpn
+- [ ] create an Ansible playbook to automatise this + get the client.ovpn

 ## WSL